-- The Office of Accommodative Services' procurement of assistive technology equipment to support student needs and an increase of American Sign Language (ASL) interpreter services in 2021 - The installation of water-filling stations in high traffic areas in 2021 after GCC's Sustainability Office identified the need to reduce the use of single use plastic containers - The conversion of the Certificate in Practical Nursing into an Associate Degree in Practical Nursing, approved by ACCJC in 2019 after a program review (Guam Community College Practical Nursing Program Review, Concerns and Recommendations, November 15, 2017)
+- The Office of Accommodative Services' procurement of assistive technology equipment to support student needs and an increase of American Sign Language (ASL) interpreter services in 2021 - The installation of water-filling stations in high traffic areas in 2021 after GCC's Sustainability Office identified the need to reduce the use of single use plastic containers - The conversion of the Certificate in Practical Nursing into an Associate Degree in Practical Nursing, approved by ACCJC in 2019 after a 2017 program review

 Assessment results also heavily influence budget development.
-The results of program assessments help determine budget development by highlighting areas of need.
-The college's FY 2025 Government of Guam and Non-Appropriated Fund (NAF) Budget Preparation (October 12 & 13, 2023) guidelines specifically require the integration of program assessment in the budget and planning process.
+The results of program assessments help determine budget development by highlighting areas of need and/or surplus.
+The college's FY2025 Government of Guam and Non-Appropriated Fund (NAF) Budget Preparation guidelines specifically require the integration of program assessment in the budget and planning process.

 Industry need and student interest also drives the college's decision-making and resource allocation.
-One major example is the decision to expand GCC's Culinary Arts Program, which received a renewal of its programmatic accreditation (American Culinary Federation Foundation, February 1, 2023 Letter to Guam Community College) from the American Culinary Federation Education Foundation Accrediting Commission in Fall 2023.
+One major example is the decision to expand GCC's Culinary Arts Program, which received a renewal of its programmatic accreditation from the American Culinary Federation Education Foundation Accrediting Commission in Fall 2023.
 This programmatic accreditation demonstrated to the culinary industry the credibility and quality of GCC's Culinary Arts Program, and more partnerships with local employers were developed as a result.
 Consequently, student demand grew, and GCC responded by seeking resources to 1) add a Baking and Pastry track for the Culinary Arts Program, and 2) renovate Building 400 to house new equipment for program expansion.
-With funds from the U.S. federal government, both goals were accomplished, demonstrating to the community that the college responds to the needs of its students and the island.
+With funds from the U.S. Department of Interior, both goals were accomplished, demonstrating to the community that the college responds to the needs of its students and the island.